Stuart Riding

 Just his second month into running the business, Stuart has introduced a Revolution laundry machine with two washers and a drier, and a 5m run of Inpost parcel lockers, to go alongside the 3m Amazon and Evri lockers.
 He is also planning to introduce Grip Hero gloves on the fuel pumps.

-“I’m just trying to utilise every square metre of space,” says Stuart, who has nine years’ experience in the industry having started out as an area manager with Murco/MFG, and spent one year as area manager at Shell, which is when he became friends with the Hockenhulls.
+“I’m just trying to utilise every square metre of space,” says Stuart, who has nine years’ experience in the industry having started out as an area manager with Murco/MFG, and spending one year as area manager at Shell, which is when he became friends with the Hockenhulls.

 It is his impressive contacts book which he has built up over this time, as well as knowledge from being out on the road visiting so many petrol stations, which gave him the confidence to make the leap from supplier to owner.